 Our school uniform

 The Governors feel that the wearing of school uniform by all children promotes a smart, positive image of the school, and we therefore urge all parents to accept and conform to this requirement.
-School uniform may be ordered from Tesco or Taylor made Uniforms. www.taylormadeuniforms.
+School uniform may be ordered from Taylor made Uniforms. www.taylormadeuniforms or My Clothing My Clothing.com.

 All girls and boys are expected to bring a waterproof coat to school each day.
 Royal blue fleeces with St. Margaret’s logo may be worn as an outdoor garment.
 We recommend the wearing of sun hats in the playground during hot weather.

-All girls and boys should wear royal blue PE shorts and a logo or plain sky blue or white t-shirt; tracksuit or jogging bottoms should be worn for outdoor use in cold weather; white or royal blue socks.
+All children should wear royal blue PE shorts and their house colour t-shirt; black tracksuit or jogging bottoms should be worn for outdoor use in cold weather; white or royal blue socks.
 Parents will be notified of specialist kit for example football boots or swimwear at the appropriate time.

 Both boys and girls should at all times wear dark flat shoes, either black or brown, that are of an appropriate style (not trainers), except for PE lessons when all children must wear training shoes for outdoor games sessions.
 During the summer term lightweight dark sandals may be worn as school shoes but these must have a closed-in toe.